jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     wsl --install --distribution debian

-  .. admonition:: If installing `Windows Subsystem Linux`_ does not work
+  .. attention:: If installing `Windows Subsystem Linux`_ does not work

     you can use :doc:`make_tdd_environment_no_wsl` instead